-There have been several digs during the over the fifteen-years to collect new dinosaur specimens.
+There have been several dinosaur digs since 1997.
 These are briefly described below, starting with the most current field work at the dinosaur bone bed.

 Dinosaur Excursion – 2006